waldirborbajr/gitpushup/README.md

 - `names`: This dependency is used to generate random commit messages.
 You can find more information about this crate [here](https://crates.io/crates/names).

 - `std::os`: This module is part of the Rust standard library and is used for interacting with the operating system.
 It is used in this project for handling process exit codes.

+## Contributing to GitPush

+If you are interested in contributing to GitPush, we would love to have your help!
+You can start by checking out the [ open issues ](https://github.com/waldirborbajr/gitpush/issues) on our GitHub repository to see if there is anything you can help with.
+You can also suggest new features or improvements by opening a new issue.

+To contribute code to Gitpush, you will need to fork the repository and create a new branch for your changes.
+Once you have made your changes, you can submit a pull request for them to be reviewed and merged into the main codebase.

 ## License